wallstation13/wallstation13/wallstation_modules/guidelines.md

 ## Modular Overrides

-Note, that it is possible to append code in front, or behind a core proc, in a modular fashion, without editing the original proc, through referring the parent proc, using `. = ..()` or `..()`.
-And likewise, it is possible to add a new var to an existing datum or obj, without editing the core files.
+Note, that it is possible to append code in front, or behind a core proc, in a modular fashion, without editing the original proc, through referring to the parent proc, using `. = ..()` or `..()`.
+And likewise, it is possible to add a new var to an existing atom, without editing the core files.

 **Note about proc overrides: Just because you can, doesn't mean you should!!**